pitulice/buha.github.io/_posts/machina/2017-01-15-ebook-hacking.markdown

 {% include _toc.html %}

 ## Problem definition
 I've got this itch to hack into devices that I own (or not!).
-This time it's about my eBook reader, [4fff n618](https://en.wikipedia.org/wiki/4FFF_N618) which is it's codename.
+This time it's about my eBook reader, codenamed [4fff n618](https://en.wikipedia.org/wiki/4FFF_N618).
 Commercially, it goes for a dozen names like `bq Avant`, `OYO`, `Papyre 6.2`, `Prestigio PER5062B`, `Icarus Sense E650`, `Pandigital Novel` and so on.
 Mine is branded `Prestigio` and I used `bq` firmwares on it.
 The `bq` firmware that I use below (versioned 2.5) is probably the most recent and the most locked-down of all.

 ## What's in the archive
 By unpacking the firmware [archive](http://booq.s3.amazonaws.com/bqAvant_OS2.5.zip) we end up with this: